 Yet Microsoft did release a critical advisory on the vulnerability (along with a patch) six months ago.
 "In my opinion, the Slammer's progress was completely due to lazy system administrators," said Pat Phelan, lead DBA for a company that serves middle market businesses.
 "Microsoft had MS02-039 available well over 180 days ago, and if it had been applied, then your machine would not have been affected."

 Phelan's company did have a few problems with Slammer on systems using Microsoft SQL Desktop Environment (MSDE), which also has the vulnerability.
-"Our computer room was patched, so it wasn't vulnerable,
+"Our computer room was patched, so it wasn't vulnerable, but servers in other offices on our WAN and many, many copies of MSDE were affected," he said.

 In a recent Web-based poll by antivirus vendor Sophos, 64% of respondents said system administrators were to blame for Slammer spreading.
 Only 24% blamed Microsoft.